o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     - The cycle of curves approach relies on switching between two curves on every folding iteration.
 Verification of KZG can be encoded with Grumpkin curve (see [this aztec blog post](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations)).
     - The non-native emulation uses foreign field arithmetics to proceed.
 This foreign field emulation is (probably) what Aztec call "goblin plonk" technique.
 Link: https://hackmd.io/@aztec-network/B19AA8812 (see CF Istanbul talks from Zac).
     - To start with, the curves approach seems more immediately available, however the second approach is strongly preferred in the long run.
-- It also needs to be noted that IVC circuit is running "in parallel" --- it is not part of our target circuit, so we can use all the $2^15$ available rows (SRS size limit) without worrying about size of the IVC.
+- It also needs to be noted that IVC circuit is running "in parallel" --- it is not part of our target circuit, so we can use all the $n = 2^{15}$ available rows (SRS size limit) without worrying about size of the IVC.